chels86183/CS-330/Intro to C++.md

 Some projects that C++ was used for are:

-MySQL server
+MySQL server,
-Adobe Photoshop and Adobe Illustrator
+Adobe Photoshop,
+Adobe Illustrator,
-Google Chrome Browser
+Google Chrome Browser,
-Maya (3D software used for animation and other graphics) Mozilla Firefox
+Maya (3D software used for animation and other graphics), and Mozilla Firefox

 >Where will you get information about this language when it's time to start programming in it?
 At the end of your assignment, provide a list of the names of books, website URLs, or any other resources that relate to your language in particular.